ahtishamulhaque/Simon-Says-Game/README.md

 # Simon Says Game
-**Simon Says Game** - This project is a simple implementation of the classic memory game using HTML, CSS, and JavaScript.
+Welcome to the Simon Says Game!
+This project is a simple implementation of the classic memory game using HTML, CSS, and JavaScript.

-# Play the Game
-You can play the game [here](file:///C:/Vs%20Code/Simon%20Says%20Game/index.html).

 # How to Play